 Many Bible readers think that everything in the Scripture is arranged in a chronological order.
 Clearly, this assumption can lead to misunderstandings.

 The Bible – Not a Book of Chronology

+But why is that so?
 The order of the Old Testament books is built on the order of the Septuagint, the Greek translation of the Hebrew Bible.
-It splits the books into three parts according to their literary style.
-First are the narrative books (Genesis through Esther), then the poetic and wisdom books (Job through Song of Solomon), and finally the prophetic books (Isaiah through Malachi).
+This translation splits the books into three parts according to their literary style.
+First, we have the narrative books (Genesis through Esther).
+Then, we have the poetic and wisdom books (Job through Song of Solomon).
+And finally, we have the prophetic books (Isaiah through Malachi).